bookofquantum/BOQ/photons/Qubitron/Fabrication.md

 5.  **Index Matching:**  Using index-matching materials in the gap between waveguides can help to reduce Fresnel reflections and improve coupling.

-**Coupling in PhotoniX:**
+**Coupling in Qubitron:**

-In PhotoniX, we need to consider coupling between:
+In Qubitron, we need to consider coupling between:

 *   Waveguides and the APD:  Efficient coupling of light from the quantum control waveguide to the APD is critical for photon detection.
 *   Waveguides and fibers (if used):  If light is being coupled into or out of the chip using optical fibers, efficient fiber-to-waveguide coupling is essential.